Make the Most of Your Visit

 Great Houses of the Blackwater Valley

-Located in the Blackwater Valley and surrounding the heritage town of Lismore there are several great houses which open their door and gardens and offer many things to do throughout the summer months.
-These houses are lived in and maintained by their owners who welcome groups and provide guided tours of the property.
-All of these properties are, or have been hosts for our recitals, as part of the Blackwater Valley Opera Festival.
+Nestled in the Blackwater Valley and surrounding the heritage town of Lismore, several historic houses open their doors and gardens to visitors during the summer months.
+These privately owned homes are lovingly maintained by their residents, who welcome groups and offer guided tours of the properties.
+Each of these remarkable houses has hosted – or continues to host – recitals as part of Blackwater Valley Opera Festival, adding a rich cultural dimension to their storied settings.

 Salterbridge House & Garden

-The gardens of Salterbridge House and Garden is part of the Waterford Garden Trail, located near Cappoquin.
-The Victorian country house grounds are filled with camellias, magnolias, rhododendrons and many other woodland shrubs.
-The original house was built in Salterbridge around 1751 by Richard Musgrave.
-The house which was at the centre of an 18,000 acre estate in the 19th century remained in the Chearnley family until 1947 when it was purchased by the Wingfield family.
-Salterbridge House and Garden has a new enthusiastic owner – watch this space as great things are happening in 2022.
+Salterbridge House and Garden near Cappoquin, is part of the Waterford Garden Trail and offers a tranquil and picturesque setting for visitors.
+The Victorian country house is surrounded by gardens filled with camellias, magnolias, rhododendrons, and a wide variety of woodland shrubs.
+The original house was built around 1751 by Richard Musgrave and later became the centre of an 18,000-acre estate during the 19th century.
+It remained in the Chearnley family until 1947, when it was purchased by the Wingfield family.

 www.salterbridgehouseandgarden.com